Sir Gregory Page, 2nd Baronet

 Sir Gregory Page, 2nd Baronet (c.
 1695 – 4 August 1775), was an English art collector and landowner, and a baronet in the Baronetage of Great Britain.

 He was the eldest son of Sir Gregory Page, 1st Baronet, and his wife Mary, the daughter of Londoner Thomas Trotman.
 He followed his father in becoming a director of the East India Company, and from 1717 began expanding his land holdings in Kent and London.
 He succeeded to his father's baronetcy on 25 May 1720.
 He married on 26 May 1721 Martha, third daughter of Robert Kenward, of Kenwards in Yalding, Kent.
 They had no children.
 She died on 30 September 1767 and was buried 7 days later at Greenwich.

-Page invested a substantial part of his fortune into further property, particularly in what was then north-west Kent.
+He inherited a substantial holding of stock in the South Sea Company.
+This was sold just before the "South Sea Bubble" collapsed in 1720.
+Page invested part of his fortune into further property, particularly in what was then north-west Kent.
 In 1723, he built a manor house in the Westcombe Park area, just north of Blackheath, but later preferred to live in a huge mansion at Wricklemarsh nearby.
 This was designed by architect John James, built for £90,000, and stood in a 250 acre park, once the property of Sir John Morden.
 A ground plan and cross-section through the mansion's rooms were included in Vitruvius Britannicus in 1739, and according to a contemporary description, Wricklemarsh was: